The Frighteners: Plot

 The mounting deaths implicate Frank, and he surrenders to the police.
 He is interrogated by Milton Dammers, a disturbed FBI agent traumatized by years of physical and sexual torture while working undercover in Satanic cults.
 Dammers is convinced Frank killed Debra and is psychically causing the unexplained heart attacks.
 Lucy visits Frank in jail, and they form a bond over shared loss.
 When the Reaper marks Lucy as victim 41, Cyrus and Stuart sacrifice themselves to save her and Frank.
-Knowing he cannot protect Lucy as a human, Frank asks her to induce a near-death state, slowing his heart with drugs and sealing him in a freezer.
-Dammers intervenes, capturing Lucy and leaving Frank to die—but Frank's spirit escapes, and damages the pursuing Reaper's form, revealing it to be Bartlett himself.
+Unable to protect Lucy as a human, Frank has her induce a near-death state, slowing his heart with drugs and sealing him in a freezer.
+Dammers intervenes, capturing Lucy and leaving Frank to die, but Frank's spirit escapes and damages the pursuing Reaper's form, revealing it to be Bartlett himself.

 After Frank revives, Lucy warns Patricia, her patient, about Bartlett, only to learn Patricia has remained devoted to him.
-She summoned his spirit from Hell to continue their killing spree, and murders her own mother to protect him.
+Using his ashes she summoned his spirit from Hell to continue their killing spree, and murders her own mother to protect him.
 Frank and Lucy trap Bartlett in his urn and flee to the derelict sanatorium, planning to use its chapel to banish him to Hell.
 Pursued through the ruins by Patricia and Dammers, Frank experiences visions of the 1964 massacre, showing that Patricia actively participated in the killings.
 Frank also recalls that Bartlett's ghost murdered Debra, while Patricia carved the number into her forehead.
 Dammers unwittingly frees Bartlett from the urn and is promptly killed by Patricia.

-Patricia strangles Frank to death, but his spirit drags her soul upward toward Heaven, forcing Bartlett to follow.
-When Bartlett and Patricia break free and try return to Earth, the pair are seized by a demonic force and dragged into Hell.
-In Heaven, Frank is reunited with Cyrus, Stuart, and Debra.
-Cyrus and Stuart send him back to life, while Debra tells him to be happy.
+Patricia strangles Frank to death, but Frank's spirit forcibly pulls Patricia's from her body and drags it toward Heaven, forcing Bartlett to follow.
+Bartlett frees her, but the pair are seized by a demonic force and dragged into Hell.
+In Heaven, Frank is reunited with Cyrus, Stuart, and Debra, who restore him to life on Earth; Debra tells him to be happy.

-Some time later, Frank demolishes the unfinished house and begins a relationship with Lucy, who has now gained the ability to see ghosts.
+Some time later, Frank demolishes the unfinished house and begins a relationship with Lucy, who has now also gained the ability to see ghosts.